Science-Based Target Initiative and Riverse carbon credit eligibility

 Indeed, we decided to be compliant with all main guidelines for carbon credit use, and that's why our KYC rules are very similar with SBTi main guidelines.

-Beyond value chain mitigation criteria compatibility
+Scope 3 Abatement & Beyond value chain mitigation criteria compatibility for carbon credits

 Riverse promotes actively to support relevant projects out of the company own value chain, to counterbalance greenhouse gas emissions emissions before 2050, because many crucial solutions don't have enough funds to be developed and definitely need support.